Checkmk/checkmk/CONTRIBUTING.md

     The number one rule is to *put each piece of work on its own branch*.
     Please note that in general, we only accept changes which are based on the *master* branch.
-    There is one (rare) exception, namely bugfixes which *only* affect older branches.
+    There is one (rare) exception, namely bug fixes which *only* affect older branches.
     So lets start like this:

     ```console